q2aprick/q2a-full-name/README.md

 Update the old plugin by
-https://github.com/scottcher/q2a-userid-display-override with the same method with adjusted code to comply with newer versions of Q2A.
+https://github.com/scottcher/q2a-userid-display-override with the same approach with adjusted code to comply with newer versions of Q2A.

 A minor tweak with Twitter style.